Brian Of Mindhunter Isn't Real, But His Heinous Crime Is

 Advertisement

 There’s no way of knowing exactly what this incident says of Brian’s character.
 Technically, Brian does not murder the child.
 But he does stand passively by while others do, then never tells his parents.
-Is this “normal” child behavior?
-Or "pre-serial killer" child behavior?
+Is this “normal” child behaviour?
+Or "pre-serial killer" child behaviour?

 Probably Brian Tench will be a serial killer.The writers are cooking it for future season... #Mindhunter pic.twitter.com/PKDSKZHlCi— Cihan (@Cihanbaa) August 17, 2019